Skip to content

 --data-urlencode 'client_secret=aBcDeFgHiJkLmNoPqRsTuVwXyZ12345_67890-AbCdEfGh'

-This flow is required for public clients (SPAs, native mobile apps) where a user is present to grant consent but the application cannot securely store a client secret.
+This flow is required for public clients (SPAs) where a user is present to grant consent but the application cannot securely store a client secret.

 The flow has two main parts: